-Tip: For more information about this screen, see Partitions in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.
+For details about options on this screen, see Partitions in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.

-3.2.2.22 Reviewing Your Configuration Specifications and Configuring the Domain
+Reviewing Your Configuration Specifications and Configuring the Domain

 The Configuration Summary screen shows detailed configuration information for the domain you are about to create.